 How Do Lenders Verify Bank Statements?

-Different lenders will have their own processes for getting ahold of your documents and verifying them.
+Different lenders will have their own processes to get ahold of your documents and verify your income and assets.
 Some lenders still work with physical, paper documents, while others may allow you to manage them electronically.
 Once you give them your bank statements, they may follow up with your bank to verify their validity.